-Despite the complexity and sophistication of cyberattacks, organizations can - and must - take measures to prevent their systems from being compromised.
-The source offered the following areas to focus on:
+Despite the complexity and sophistication of cyberattacks, organizations can, and must, take measures to prevent their systems from being compromised.
+Organizations would be wise to focus on:

-- Take a strategic approach to spending for security, investing in both people and processes.
+- Taking a strategic approach to spending for security, investing in both people and processes.

-- Evaluate the security capabilities of third-parties, such as secure file transfer vendors.
+- Evaluating the security capabilities of third parties, such as secure file transfer vendors.

-- Work with partners and other organizations on security and threat awareness.
+- Working with partners and other organizations on security and threat awareness.

 - Improve employee training to deter behaviors that leave systems vulnerable.

 - Implement robust security protocols for mobile devices and BYOD policies.